 Federal Direct Loans

 Federal Direct loans are one form of student aid from the federal government that you may be offered on your award letter.
 Under the Federal Direct loan program, students borrow money for school from the federal government.
 Loans are a major form of self-help aid for students.
+You must be enrolled at least half-time status (6 credits +) per semester to qualify for federal loans.
 A loan must be repaid in full, including any interest and fees.
 Student loans have long repayment periods and generally repayment will not begin until you leave school.
 Interest rates vary, depending on the type of loan you borrow.
 The promissory note you sign will contain the exact terms of the loan you are borrowing.
 Keep your copy for reference.
 To help secure your financial future, regularly visit the National Student Loan Data System (NSLDS) to monitor the status of your loans and your repayment history.
 When you start repayment of your loans it is important to check the NSLDS system for servicer contact information.

 Time Limitation on Direct Subsidized Loan Eligibility for First-Time Borrowers on or after July 1, 2013